manish-chauhan-107/MATLAB-Electrical-Projects/README.md

 # 📚 Purpose

-This repository documents my journey of learning MATLAB through practical Electrical Engineering projects rather than small standalone examples.
+This repository documents my progression from MATLAB programming fundamentals to **Electrical Engineering system modelling, simulation, control, and instrumentation**.

-Each project focuses on solving engineering problems while improving programming and software development skills.
+The focus is on building practical engineering projects rather than creating repetitive programming exercises.

 ---